-Qatar: Meteorology Department warns of thundery rain, strong wind
+Qatar: Meteorology department warns of thundery rain, strong wind

 PHOTO

-Offshore, the weather will be partly cloudy to cloudy at times with a chance of scattered rain, maybe thundery at places at times, the report added, warning of expected thundery rain associated with strong wind and high sea.
+Offshore, the weather will be partly cloudy to cloudy at times with a chance of scattered rain maybe thundery at places, the report added, warning of expected thundery rain at places, strong wind, and high sea by evening.

-Wind inshore will be variable at first, becomes northeasterly - southeasterly at a speed of 05 - 15 KT, gusting to 30 KT at places with thundery rain.
+Wind inshore will be mainly northeasterly to southeasterly at a speed of 5 - 15 KT becomes northwesterly at a speed of 8 - 18 KT, guesting to 25 KT with thundery rain.

-Offshore, it will be northeasterly - southeasterly at a speed of 03 - 13 KT, gusting to 28 KT at places with thundery rain
+Offshore, it will be northeasterly to southeasterly at a speed of 8 - 18 / 25 KT at places with thundery rain, becomes northwesterly 18 - 28 KT by evening.

-Sea state inshore will be 1 - 3 ft, rising to 4 ft with thundery rain.
-Offshore, it will be 2 - 4 ft, rising to 8 ft with thundery rain.
+Sea state inshore will be 1 - 4 rises to 5 ft at times.

+Offshore will be 2 - 4 / 7 ft at places with thundery rain, rises to 5 - 8 ft.

-Visibility inshore will be 4 - 8 km/ 2 km or less at places at times.
-Offshore, it will be 4 - 8 km/ 4 km or less with thundery rain.
+Visibility inshore will be 5 - 9 / 2 km or less with thundery rain.

+Offshore, it will be 4 - 9 / 2 km or less at places with thundery rain.

 © Gulf Times Newspaper 2022 Provided by SyndiGate Media Inc. (Syndigate.info).